-These are the basic steps in getting a student visa:
+These are the basic steps in obtaining a student visa:

-- After receiving these, the ISS office sends the student papers necessary to obtain a visa;
+- After receiving documents, ISSS sends the student papers to obtain a visa.

 - The student travels to the USA with their visa and USciences documentation to begin studies.

-The ISS will reach out to all accepted international students with more details about the process and the documentation required for I-20 issuance.
+ISSS will reach out to all accepted international students with more details about the process and the documentation required for I-20/DS-2019 issuance.

-USciences requires all international students on an F-1 visa to enroll in the university’s student health insurance plan (SHIP), or to opt out of the plan.
+USciences requires all international students to enroll in the university’s student health insurance plan (SHIP), or to opt out of the plan.
 It is only possible to opt out of (or waive) the SHIP if you can demonstrate that you have purchased a plan with benefits that are equal to or better than the SHIP.

 Students sponsored by the Saudi Arabian Cultural Mission (SACM) are not required to submit plan information before arrival or enroll in the SHIP.

-USciences requires all entering full-time undergraduate and graduate students to provide proof of medical clearance to attend classes, consisting of:
+USciences requires new full-time undergraduate and graduate students to provide proof of medical clearance to attend classes, consisting of:

 - Up-to-date medical history (completed by student)